Histamine and estrogen are intrinsically linked.

 Hormones are chemical messengers that regulate cells.

-This is why when hormones are in balance, we look and feel our best, and when they are not in balance, we can have widespread symptoms like histamine intolerance.
+This is why we look and feel our best when hormones are in balance, and when they are not, we can have widespread symptoms like histamine intolerance.

-Whilst we typically think of hormones as steroidal hormones (such as estrogen, progesterone, and testosterone), these are actually just one class of hormone.
+While we typically think of hormones as steroidal hormones (such as estrogen, progesterone, and testosterone), these are just one class of hormones.
 Amines (including histamine) are another class of hormone.

 Hormones act on specific targeted tissues.